bachelor-2014/report/v2/tracking.md

 The alternative solution to this would be to hide the box when no droplet is found, however, we do not see this as a negative effect, as it does give meaningful results (the droplets last known position).
-It would likely be a good idea to to confirm this design decision with the users of the robotic platform.
+It would likely be a good idea to confirm this design decision with the users of the robotic platform.

 \begin{figure}